 Called upon recently to offer some answer to protests aroused by the increasing number of lynchings in the South, various inter-racial commissions and state governors have declared themselves to be horrified and have urged a stop to lynchings.
 But their program is essentially "better and stricter laws to 'get the Nigger.'"
 It would please their delicate senses more to have the Negro burnt legally in the electric chair than at the stake or on top of a schoolhouse at the hands of a mob.
 The southern courts will, without the slightest evidence, send Negroes to the electric chair or sentence them to life imprisonment or years of prison servitude.
 Lynchings take place legally, too.
 The state of North Carolina in 1930 electrocuted 15 Negroes in one week.
-The state of Alabama wiped out what was left of the Robertson family of share-croppers, after a lynch mob had taken four of 26 their number.
+The state of Alabama wiped out what was left of the Robertson family of share-croppers, after a lynch mob had taken four of their number.
 Numerous Negroes are shot down by policemen on the slightest excuse, such as "resisting arrest."

 The Scottsboro case-which has aroused world indignation after being dramatized and popularized by the International Labor Defense and the League of Struggle for Negro Rights-is but typical of legal lynch law methods and the forms of persecution used by the ruling class in the suppression of the Negro people.
 Nine young Negro boys-two of them but 13 years of age, another 14 and the oldest 20-were taken off a freight train at Paint Rock, Ala., April 6, 1931, and charged with raping two notorious white prostitutes.
 After a rapid indictment and arraignment, eight of the boys were sentenced to the electric chair within 72 hours, while a lynch mob of 10,000 surrounded the courthouse.
-An attorney was hired by the Chattanooga ministers alliance to defend the boys and betraved them.
+An attorney was hired by the Chattanooga ministers alliance to defend the boys and betrayed them.
 Later the National Association for the Advancement of Colored People declared proudly that it had retained this attorney.
 The innocence of the boys was indisputably established by the International Labor Defense, and the defense movement, broadening into a wider struggle for Negro rights, has taken on world proportions.
+Mrs. Ada Wright, mother of two of the boys, was greeted by thousands of workers on her tour in Germany, despite the efforts of Socialist officials in the government to ban her meetings on the request of the State Department of the United States.
+At Chemnitz, Germany, one worker was killed when police tried to break the Scottsboro demonstration.
+While the case is being carried to the Supreme Court of the United States, the mass defense movement spreads rapidly.